precice/dealii-adapter/docs/adapter-dealii-get.md

 ### 2D vs 3D simulations

-By default, the adapter is built as a 2D example in debug mode.
+By default, the adapter is built as a 2D example in release mode.
 If you want to run a 3D example (quasi 2D, meaning that the out-of-plane direction is clamped but we use real cells for the calculation), you can define this when configuring:
 ```bash
 cmake -DDIM=3 .